d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops_vn.md

 ### Expressing in Code
 -->

-### Biểu diễn khi lập trình
+### Biểu diễn khi Lập trình

 <!--
 Tensors may flexibly be operated on in code as well.
 As seen in :numref:`sec_linear-algebra`, we can create tensors as is shown below.
 -->

 Tensor cũng có thể được thao tác linh hoạt dưới dạng mã.